sla-000/flutter-self_animated_list/README.md

 # self_animated_list

-AnimatedList with animation when list of the items changed
+AnimatedList which animates self when list of the items changed

 ## Problem